w3cdn/subquery-projects-updates/SQ Network Main/README.md

 # Subquery project SQ Network Main
+####  # This project doesn't support migrate from old version

-####  This project provides data to support our SubQuery Explorer and other critical components of the network.
+This project provides data to support our SubQuery Explorer and other critical components of the network.

 ## Dictionary suggestion
 Leave it empty, subql-sdk will use the recommended dictionary by default.